Fede2797/automation-exercise-playwright/README.md

 <a id="second-heading"></a>
 # Demonstration

+In this section, you can see demonstrations of our automated tests in action.

-Here you can see how a subset of tests is being executed headless.
+This is a gif of a subset of tests is being executed headless.
 It's set to handle up to 4 workers, so as soon as any of the workers is freed it continues with the execution of the following test.
 ![Execution gif](img/execution-gif.gif)

-This is a gif of the execution of a headed end to end test.
+Here you can see the execution of a headed end to end test.
 What you are seeing is every move Playwright does on real time.
 ![Headed execution gif](img/headed-execution.gif)

 And here is shown the results of the execution of every single test in the project.
 Every test is set to run on chromium and firefox.